UPDATE: Team USA won gold at the 2017 IFAF World Championship. Mois has since moved away from football and started a new fitness hobby with CrossFit.

 Mois has been playing women’s tackle football since 2008.
 She said football has always been her favorite sport — and yes, she’s a “diehard Vikings fan.”

-Her parents Derek and Cheri are her biggest fans, attending all her games along with her girlfriend Sabrina and several extended family members.
+Her parents Derek and Cheri are her biggest fans, attending all her games along with her partner Sabrina and several extended family members.

 But you’ll never hear them cheering for Erica.
 On the field — and off — Mois goes by “Eek,” a nickname that’s stuck since childhood when her sister first called her “Eek the Geek.”